-Tubers are the roots of mature plants and look like a cluster of brown, potato-like roots joined together on a dried stem.
+Dormant dahlias will come delivered in the form of tubers – clusters of brown, potato-like roots joined together on a dried stem, and are among the best summer bulbs to plant.
 All tubers will be different sizes.
 Ensure that each tuber has some stem and at least one of the buds or ‘eyes’.

-Dahlias are cold sensitive so only plant out tubers once the danger of frosts has passed, allowing about eight weeks to the start of flowering.
+Knowing when to plant dahlias is a crucial part of learning how to grow dahlias.
+Dahlias are frost tender so can only be planted out once the danger of frosts has passed, allowing about eight weeks to the start of flowering.

-If you have the space, you are best starting to grow dahlias in the greenhouse or conservatory.
+If you have the space, you are best starting to grow dahlias under glass.
 'You can pot them up in March or early April, in a generous pot (at least 2 litres) filled with multi-purpose potting compost.
 Place them in a light, frost-free place and keep the compost moist.
 They will have formed bushy plants by the time the frosts have ended and will be in flower by the beginning of July,' advises plantswoman Sarah Raven.

-To grow dahlias you need a sunny spot, protected from strong winds, in rich, moist, well drained loamy soil but not wet, waterlogged soils.
+Dahlias will grow best in a sunny spot, protected from strong winds, in rich, moist, well drained loamy soil but not wet, waterlogged soils.

 'Dahlias thrive in warm, sunny weather.
 Plant them in a spot that gets at least six hours of direct sunlight each day.
-Otherwise your plants will get leggy reaching for the light, and they won't bloom as abundantly as possible,' advises flower farmer and dahlia expert Erin Benzaken, whose new book, Discovering Dahlias (£18.99, Abrams & Chronicle), is released in March.
+Otherwise your plants will get leggy reaching for the light, and they won't bloom as abundantly as possible,' advises flower farmer and dahlia expert Erin Benzaken, author of Discovering Dahlias, available on Amazon.

 Prepare the soil well for the hungry plants.
 Improve it by adding in organic matter, such as home-made compost or well-rotted manure, over the area where you’re planning to grow dahlias.